BlaiseLabs/SqliteToMermaidJS/README.md

 ```

 ## Project Structure
-- `src/`: Contains the main module and Jinja2 templates.
+- `templates/`: Contains the Jinja2 template.
 - `tests/`: Unit tests for the SqliteToMermaidJS.
 - `examples/`: Example scripts demonstrating the usage of the tool.